 For more details please contact La Casita.

 Dual-Language Reading Circles

-Children work with student volunteers from SU School of Engineering Latino student group on weekly STEM related projects.
-Children learn about science, Technology, Engineering and math through games and experiments.
+Children work with Latino students from the Syracuse University School of Engineering, to learn about Science, Technology, Engineering and Math through games and experiments.

 DanzaTroupe & Open Dance Workshops